LOST-STATS/lost-stats.github.io/Presentation/scatterplot_by_group_on_shared_axes.md

 title: Scatterplot by Group on Shared Axes
 parent: Presentation
 has_children: false
+mathjax: true
 nav_order: 1
 ---

 # Scatterplot by Group on Shared Axes

-[Scatterplot](https://lost-stats.github.io/Presentation/scatterplot.html)s are a standard data visualization tool that allows you to look at the relationship between two variables $X$ and $Y$.
-If you want to see how the relationship between $X$ and $Y$ might be different for Group A as opposed to Group B, then you might want to plot the scatterplot for both groups on the same set of axes, so you can compare them.
+[Scatterplot](https://lost-stats.github.io/Presentation/scatterplot.html)s are a standard data visualization tool that allows you to look at the relationship between two variables $$X$$ and $$Y$$.
+If you want to see how the relationship between $$X$$ and $$Y$$ might be different for Group A as opposed to Group B, then you might want to plot the scatterplot for both groups on the same set of axes, so you can compare them.

 ## Keep in Mind